darktohka/KernelCollector/README.md

 * `gpgKey`: Defaults to `ABCD`.
 Obviously, this isn't a real GPG key.
 Repositories maintained by KernelCollector are GPG signed.
 You will have to create your own GPG key, which can be password protected if needed.
 * `gpgPassword`: Defaults to `none`.
 If you don't have a GPG password, please set the password to `none`.
 If you have one, specify it here.
 * `repoPath`: Defaults to `/srv/packages`.
 This is the filesystem path of your repository, where the artifacts will be published to.
+* `webhook`: Defaukts to `None`.
+If you have a Discord channel, please consider setting this variable.
+Package reports are automatically sent to Discord.

 You might notice that you need a GPG key to sign the kernel packages.
 This is out of scope for this tutorial, Google is your friend in this regard, though `gpg --full-generate-key` might be a good point to start.